quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part34_13.2.4_Explorat.md

 Background context: The ground-state energy is often sought after using numerical methods.
 A good initial guess can significantly improve the efficiency of finding the eigenvalue.
 :p What is a recommended starting value for the ground-state energy?
 ??x
-A good starting value for the ground-state energy should be slightly above the bottom of the well, \( E > -V_0 \).
+A good starting value for the ground-state energy should be slightly above the bottom of the well,$E > -V_0$.
 This ensures that we start within a reasonable range where bound states might exist.

 ```python
 initial_guess = -65  # in MeV, as an example